Sepedonophilus attemsii

-Sepedonophilus attemsii is a species of centipede in the Scolopendridae family.
+Sepedonophilus attemsii is a species of centipede in the Geophilidae family.
 It is endemic to Australia, and was first described in 1925 by German myriapodologist Karl Wilhelm Verhoeff.

 Description

 The original description of this species is based on female specimens ranging from 23 mm to 36 mm in length with 53 or 55 pairs of legs.

 Distribution

 The species occurs in north-eastern Queensland.

 Behaviour

 The centipedes are solitary terrestrial predators that inhabit plant litter, soil and rotting wood.